oitee/oitee.github.io/_posts/2021-07-28-linked-lists-in-javascript.md

 }
 ```

-When a new node is created by the constructor function, its `.next` property will point to `null`.
-So, each time a subsequent node is created within a linked list, it is important link the `.next` property of the previous node to that new node.
+When a new node is created by the constructor function, its `next` property will point to `null`.
+So, each time a subsequent node is created within a linked list, it is important to link the `next` property of the previous node to that new node.

 ```js
 let head = new Node(7);//head node